otto-kokstein/ifc-buildingelementproxy-data-extractor/README.md

 A tool for extracting BuildingElementProxy data from an IFC file into an XLSX file.

-This tool uses a webpage interface because it was meant to be used as an online tool with the server hosted on [pythonanywhere](pythonanywhere.com/).
+This tool uses a webpage interface because it was meant to be used as an online tool with the server hosted on [pythonanywhere](https://www.pythonanywhere.com/).

 ## Requirements

 This tool requires several external Python modules, which are listed below together with the version I tested.

+Required modules can be installed with `pip install -r /path/to/requirements.txt`.

 The tool was tested with Python **3.10.8**.

 | Module    | Tested version | Link |
 | -------- | ------- | ------- |